kohactive/blog/source/2016-03-11-marketing-your-startup.html.markdown

 featured: true
 ---

 Paperwork is filed, and you’re an official business.
 You’ve done your <a href="https://leanstack.com/lean-canvas/" target="_blank">lean canvas</a>, determined your resource holes and how to fill them, and begun to build your product.
 The next steps typically depend on the type of business you’re building, but you know you will need to eventually market your startup.
+Before you begin, be sure to read our post on [what to do before you start your startup](https://www.kohactive.com/blog/before-you-start-your-startup/).

 Many startup founders jump head-first into marketing with little or no experience.
 While it’s true anyone can create a Twitter profile, it does take some experience and knowledge to market a startup company as the needs of every startup vary depending on its stage.
 In this series, Marketing Your Startup, we’ll cover the different phases of marketing for your startup company.
 Here is a getting started resource guide.